Sunday, June 30, 2019

 Between 1963 and 1973, Marvin Gaye released a solo studio album every year except 1967.
 Yes, there was a best-of collection and a duet album with Tammi Terrell released that year, but the lack of a solo studio album seems like an oddity given the Motown Machine's constant pumping out of material, especially for its biggest acts.

-But in fact, there appears to have been a plan for a 1967 album by Gaye, even though one doesn't appear on the Tamla Records schedule for that year.
+In fact, Gaye appears to have planned a 1967 album, even though one doesn't appear on the Tamla Records schedule for that year.

 In 1965, Marvin Gaye released an album titled A Tribute to the Great Nat "King" Cole.
 The album didn't sell very well, and the following year Gaye's next album, In the Groove, was a return to tunes by Motown songwriters.
 Yet not only were there leftover tracks from the Nat "King" Cole tribute album, but Gaye had recorded a number of other standards and songs from musicals at that time that weren't released.